DynamicDevices/inst-visualiser/README.md

 ---

-⭐ **Star this repository if you find it helpful for positioning!**
+⭐ **Star this repository if you find it helpful for emergency response and casualty tracking!**

-*Made with ❤️ for positioning and the technology community by **Dynamic Devices Ltd***
+*Made with ❤️ for emergency services and mass casualty incident response by **Dynamic Devices Ltd***

-🚨 *Now optimised for tablets - precise positioning anywhere, anytime!*
+🚨 *Now optimised for tablets - precise casualty tracking anywhere, anytime!*
-🛰️ *Part of the INST Project - advancing positioning technology*
+🛰️ *Part of the INST Project - advancing emergency response technology*
-🏗️ *v3.5: Modular architecture for better maintainability*
+🏗️ *v4.0: Enhanced modular architecture with improved tablet support for emergency services*

 **Copyright (C) Dynamic Devices Ltd 2025 - Licensed under GPLv3**

 ---

-*The INST UWB Position Visualiser - Technology serving precision positioning.*
+*The INST UWB Casualty Position Visualiser - Technology serving emergency response.*

-**"Precision positioning made simple"**
+**"Precision casualty tracking made simple"**